rafiGaucho/creatella-Challenge-product-listing-/README.md

 ## First
 --------
   Setup the Back-end server
-  - download and extract the creatella-react-test.zip file from the repositry to a file
+  - download and extract the creatella-react-test.zip file from the Back_end Server to a file
   - cd that file and
   - run
     yarn install or npm install